1. What accreditation standards are followed in India?

 Normally ,the recommended vaccinations would be:

 - Polio (Oral or Injectable Polio Vaccine)

 - Hepatitis A

-- Hepatitis B (when stay goes beyond 60 days)
+- Hepatitis B (in case, the stay goes beyond 60 days)

-1. What is the procedure for booking a treatment at a hospital?
+1. What is the standard procedure for availing treatment at an Indian hospital?

-The cost as you may be aware, depends on the medical condition, the choice of treatment, the type of room opted for etc.
+Yes, hospitals will arrange for this.
+Just make sure to have it in hand.
+The costing depends on your medical condition, choice of treatment, type of room opted for etc.

-All your medical history and essential treatment details would be analysed by the team of experts in the hospitals.
-They will also provide you the various types of rooms / accommodation packages available and you have to make the selection.
-Charges are likely to vary by the type of room you take.
+Your medical history and essential treatment details would be analysed by experts in the hospitals.
+You shall be informed of the various types of rooms / accommodation packages for you to select.

 If you have health insurance that’s internationally valid / valid in India, please alert the hospitals about it.
 If it’s an approved insurance provider, hospitals might request you to get an advance payment guarantee which you will have to co-ordinate from your home country.

 5. What are the inclusions / exclusions in the cost?